Aditya L-1 Mission ISRO

 Hats off champion๐Ÿ™Œโค๏ธ

-6. Sakshi Avatar
+6. Gauri Avatar

-7. Avatar
+7. Siddhesha Avatar

 Anonymous

-9. Avatar
+9. Sneha Jadhav Avatar

 Leave a Reply